oscp/openshift-monitoring/README.md

-PROJECTS\_WITHOUT\_LIMITS|MASTER|Number of system projects that have no limits & quotas|4 IS\_GLUSTER\_SERVER|STORAGE|Boolean value of the node is a gluster server|true/false MOUNTPOINTS\_TO\_CHECK|A list of mount points where free size should be checked|/gluster/registry/,/gluster/xxx
+PROJECTS\_WITHOUT\_LIMITS|MASTER|Number of system projects that have no limits & quotas|4 IS\_GLUSTER\_SERVER|STORAGE|Boolean value of the node is a gluster server|true/false MOUNTPOINTS\_TO\_CHECK|A list of mount points where free size should be checked|/gluster/registry/,/gluster/xxx CHECK\_CERTIFICATE\_URLS|A list of urls to check for validity of certificate|https://master-ip:8443 CHECK\_CERTIFICATE\_PATHS|A list of paths to check for validity of certificates.
+Filter is *.crt|/etc/origin/master,/etc/origin/node

 # Installation
 ### OpenShift